Employment by industry (Census)

 The major differences between the jobs held by local workers of the Yass Valley and Australian Capital Territory were:

-- A larger percentage of local workers employed in Construction (9.7% compared to 5.6%)
+- A larger percentage of local workers employed in Accommodation and Food Services (12.2% compared to 6.2%)

 - A smaller percentage of local workers employed in Public Administration and Safety (5.4% compared to 31.6%)